Jingnan campaign

 The Jingnan campaign, or the campaign to clear away disorders, was a three-year civil war from 1399 to 1402 in the early years of the Ming dynasty of China between the Jianwen Emperor and his uncle, Zhu Di, Prince of Yan.
-The war was sparked by the removal of the emperor's uncles and the restriction of Zhu Di's power by the central government after the Jianwen Emperor ascended to the throne in 1398.
+The war was sparked by the removal of the Emperor's uncles and the restriction of Zhu Di's power by the central government after the Jianwen Emperor ascended to the throne in 1398.
 In 1399, Zhu Di rebelled under the guise of restoring order and the rights of the princes.
 After three years of fighting, he successfully conquered the capital of Nanjing in June 1402, while the Emperor and his family were likely killed in the palace fire.
 This marked the end of the war.

 Soon after, Zhu Di ascended to the throne as the third emperor of the Ming dynasty.
 Upon assuming power, he made efforts to erase the legacy of the Jianwen Emperor by removing his supporters from positions of authority and reversing his reforms.
 Despite initially rebelling in the name of protecting the rights of the princes, Zhu Di adopted a similar oppressive stance towards them as the Jianwen Emperor and gradually stripped them of their political influence.

 Road to war

 New regime

-After the death of the Hongwu Emperor, the first emperor of the Ming dynasty, in 1398, his grandson Zhu Yunwen ascended the throne as the Jianwen Emperor.
+After the death of the Hongwu Emperor, the first emperor of China's Ming dynasty, in 1398, his grandson Zhu Yunwen ascended the throne as the Jianwen Emperor.
 At the age of fifteen, Zhu Yunwen became the heir to the throne in 1392 following the death of his father, Zhu Biao, who was the eldest son of the Hongwu Emperor.

 The new emperor inherited his father's moderate character.
 He expressed the style and goals of the government by choosing the name of his era, "the Establishment of Civil Virtue" (Jianwen).
 Instead of relying on deserving generals or princes from the imperial family, he chose to surround himself with Confucian scholars.
 His closest advisers were Huang Zicheng, Qi Tai, and Fang Xiaoru, idealistic scholars committed to reform but lacking practical experience in managing the country.